 Stomach – As I landed on my stomach, I began to feel a bit of discomfort as my hips sank out of line with my shoulders.
 Stomach sleepers tend to prefer firmer mattresses that keep the spine in a nice, even alignment, so this bed might be a touch too soft for them.
 Instead, strict stomach sleepers should check out the firmer Sealy Hybrid Essentials.

 In this next section, we’ll be taking a look at the Performance’s motion transfer, or the amount of disturbance detectable from one side of the bed to the other.
-While this test will be important to all sleepers, it’s especially relevant for those with a bed mate as it’ll let you know just how bothered you’ll be by their movements in the middle of the night.
+While this test will be important to all sleepers, it’s especially relevant for those who share a bed as it’ll let you know just how bothered you’ll be by their movements in the middle of the night.

 To illustrate this motion transfer, I dropped a 10 lb. steel ball from heights of 4 inches, 8 inches and 12 inches and measured the disturbance it caused: the bigger the lines, the bigger the disturbance.